 After more than a century of film production, the horror film remains a staple of genre production across the globe.
 Here are a handful of relatively recent films that foreground the genre’s ability to spook individuals while recognizing that the scariest monsters are most always all too human.

 “How many of you have seen the movie ‘The Martian?’’’ asked futurist and theoretical physicist Michio Kaku, scanning the room as scores of hands shot up.
 “That movie cost $100 million to make.
 The Indian government sent a probe to Mars for $75 million.
 A Hollywood movie about going to Mars now costs more than going to Mars.”

 While recovering from major war injuries, elite U.S. Army veteran Devin Yates found inspiration to pursue a career helping others recuperate.
 Devin is an emerging leader on campus, and his story illustrates how UNC Charlotte has remained true to its origins as an institution committed to serving veterans.

 Finance major Wyatt Shely came to UNC Charlotte to pursue a successful career in the finance industry.
 Charlotte’s status as a leading financial center and the University’s strong business opportunities made the Belk College of Business a perfect fit.

 Researchers from UNC Charlotte’s Fire Safety Engineering Technology program and the Insurance Institute for Business and Home Safety (IBHS) are burning building materials and wildland vegetation to study wind-driven wildfire embers to understand the risks involved when embers from wildfires spread.

-Inside UNC Charlotte is produced and maintained by the Office of University Communications; campus communicators, comprised of individuals in academic and administrative units across the institution, also provide content.
-Faculty and staff members can submit news, event information or story/video ideas for consideration via the online form or email email@example.com.
+Inside UNC Charlotte is produced and maintained by the Office of University Communications; campus communicators, who include individuals representing academic and administrative units across the institution, also provide content.
+Faculty and staff members can submit news, event information or story/video ideas for consideration via the online form (Contact Us) or email firstname.lastname@example.org.